admin-shell-io/aas-specs/CONTRIBUTING.md

 **Congratulation.**
 You successfully contributed to the aas-spec repository.

-If you are a member of the development team, pleas delete the feature branch you directly created within the aas-specs repository.
+If you are a member of the development team, please delete the feature branch you directly created within the aas-specs repository.

 Otherwise, if you are not part of the team and you forked the repository, feel free to delete your fork.